By Sharma Das, PhD

 Aspergillosis is broadly classified into different categories based on the site of infection and recurrence rates:

-Cutaneous aspergillosis: the entry of Aspergillus is through broken skin cell; maybe after burn injury or surgical intervention; however, invasive aspergillosis can spread from lungs to the skin.
-Prevalence of Aspergillosis
+- Cutaneous aspergillosis: the entry of Aspergillus is through broken skin cell; maybe after burn injury or surgical intervention; however, invasive aspergillosis can spread from lungs to the skin.

 Aspergillus is frequently available in enclosed areaa, as well as in open air.
 Winter and autumn are two most favorable seasonal condition in Northern Hemisphere and correlate with a higher incidence of Aspergillosis than other seasons.